pydata/xarray/doc/contributing.rst

 .. code-block:: none

    # Create and activate the build environment
+   # This is for Linux and MacOS.
+On Windows, use py37-windows.yml instead.
-   conda env create -f ci/requirements/py36.yml conda activate xarray-tests
+   conda env create -f ci/requirements/py37.yml

+   conda activate xarray-tests

    # or with older versions of Anaconda: